 My disabilities are not obvious at first glance.
-I do not wear a cast on an injured body part, nor do I use a mobility device like a cane, walker, or wheelchair.
+I do not wear a cast on an injured body part, nor do I normally use a mobility device like a cane, walker, or wheelchair.
 When you look at me, you are likely to miss or repeatedly

 forget the fact that I am disabled.
 I, on the other hand, get constant reminders throughout the day -- even while I am sleeping.
 Multiple well-regarded medical specialists in Toronto, Boston, and elsewhere have told me that my chronic pain originating in sporting traumas after the age of 30 (mostly this skiing accident) has every likelihood of being permanent.
 Since it is medically unrealistic to expect a resolution, you should avoid treating my disabilities as temporary or telling me that you hope I feel better soon.